 Pre-release screenings of “Howard the Duck” included a sneak preview July 12th at the Northpoint in San Francisco, and invitational previews July 30th at the Samuel Goldwyn in Beverly Hills and July 31st at the Chinese in Los Angeles.

-The 70mm prints of “Howard the Duck” featured pillarboxed imagery (approximately 1.85:1) blown up from spherical 35mm and Six-Track Dolby Stereo (“A” encoded “baby boom” format).
+The 70mm prints of “Howard the Duck” featured magnetic Six-Track Dolby Stereo (“A” encoded Baby Boom format [Dolby processor setting “42”]) and pillarboxed imagery (approximately 1.85:1) blown up from spherical 35mm and provided a superior projection and sound experience in comparison to the film’s 35mm prints.

-Universal circulated 70mm trailers for “An American Tail,” “Brighton Beach Memoirs,” “Clockwise” and “’night Mother” during the release of “Howard the Duck.”
-Other studios circulated 70mm trailers, as well, during this period.
-The 70mm trailers, if any, ultimately seen during 70mm presentations of “Howard the Duck” varied by venue and screening.
+Universal circulated 70mm Six-Track Dolby coming-attraction trailers for “An American Tail” and “Brighton Beach Memoirs” during the release of “Howard the Duck.”
+Other studios circulated 70mm trailers during this period, as well.
+Ultimately, any 70mm trailers screened during 70mm presentations of “Howard the Duck” varied by venue and screening.

 BRITISH COLUMBIA Vancouver — Cineplex Odeon’s Oakridge Centre Triplex (6) [THX]

-CALIFORNIA Corte Madera — Marin’s Cinema (3) Costa Mesa — Edwards’ Town Center 4-plex (2) Los Angeles — Mann’s Village (2) [THX] Los Angeles — Pacific’s Cinerama Dome (3) San Diego — Mann’s Cinema 21 (2) San Francisco — Blumenfeld’s Regency I (5) [w/ “Back to the Future” during final week] San Jose — Syufy’s Century 21 (3)
+CALIFORNIA Corte Madera — Blumenfeld’s Cinema (3) Costa Mesa — Edwards’ Town Center 4 (2) Los Angeles — Mann’s Village (2) [THX] Los Angeles — Pacific’s Cinerama Dome (3) San Diego — Mann’s Cinema 21 (2) San Francisco — Blumenfeld’s Regency I (5) [w/ “Back to the Future” during Week 5] San Jose — Syufy’s Century 21 (3)

 COLORADO Denver — Mann’s Century 21 (3) [THX]